 You do not need any martial arts experience and you may join our weapons classes without joining other classes.

-We provide instruction in kenjutsu (Japanese swordsmanship and kobujutsu (traditional weapons of Okinawa).
+We provide instruction in kenjutsu (swordsmanship), iaido (drawing the sword) and kobujutsu (traditional weapons of Okinawa).

 Classes are safe and fun.
 Movements are uncomplicated and easy to learn but challenging to master!

 Avoid fake weapons arts...